-he gospel of Mark is probably the first gospel written.
+The gospel of Mark is probably the first gospel written.
 With only sixteen chapters, it is also the shortest and fastest-moving of the four gospels.
-Mark uses the words straightway and immediately more than thirty-five times to quickly move from event to event.
-He uses them eight times in the first chapter alone.
+Mark uses the word immediately, or "straightway," more than thirty-five times to quickly move from event to event.
+He uses it nine times in the first chapter alone.